bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 - Date (`X`) and Time (`Y`) becomes a DateTime (`X`)

-For example, let's incrementally build a ZonedDateTime from a Date, Time and TimeZone object, first using the `DLNK` menu function, then second using the `2ND LINK` keyboard button:
+For example, let's incrementally build a ZonedDateTime from a Date, Time and TimeZone object.
+For illustration purposes, the first `DLNK` uses the menu function, and the second `DLNK` uses the `2ND LINK` keyboard button:

 | **Keys**                      | **MODE `{..}`**                   | **MODE `".."`**   |
 | ----------                    | ---------------------             | ----------------- |